Keeping Pets Safe in Autumn

 Slugs and snails carry the infective lungworm larvae and during the damp wet seasons, they are increasingly found in our gardens.
 Dogs can accidentally eat slugs and snails while foraging in the undergrowth, playing with outside toys and drinking from outside water sources.

-This risk can be managed with regular worming treatments and vet visits.
+This risk can be managed with regular worming treatments and vet visits. - Wild Mushrooms

 Mushrooms will be found across woodlands and forests in darker, damper places.
 Several species of mushrooms are poisonous to our dogs and often to us.